Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 where $n$ is the number of predictors, $k$ is the number of units in the hidden layer, $g_1$ is the activation function in the hidden layer, $g_2$ is the activation function in the output layer, $\beta_{ij}$ and $\alpha_{j}$ represent the weight parameters from the input to the hidden layer and from the hidden to the output layer, respectively, and $\epsilon$ is the error term.
-The weight parameters are estimated by the backpropagation process that seeks to repeatedly update the weights until convergence based on the derivatives of the cost function with respect to input and the hidden layers.
+The backpropagation process estimates the weight parameters, which seeks to repeatedly update the weights until convergence based on the derivatives of the cost function for input and the hidden layers.